zenphantom/ml-git/docs/first_project.md

     1. Modify the ```.spec``` file in one of the following places by **manually incrementing the version number**
         - ```.ml-git/dataset/index/metadata/<yourdataset>/<yourdataset>.spec```
         - ```dataset/<yourdataset>/<yourdataset>.spec```
-    2. Or, you can put the option ```--newversion``` on the add command to auto increment the version number, as shown below.
+    2. Or, you can put the option ```--bumpversion``` on the add command to auto increment the version number, as shown below.

 - Execute the following commands:
 ```
-ml-git dataset add --newversion <yourdataset>
+ml-git dataset add <yourdataset> --bumpversion
 ml-git dataset commit <yourdataset>
 ml-git dataset push <yourdataset>
 ```